AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Christmas

-Christmas is the day celebrating the incarnation, or the birth of Jesus (25 December in most churches).
+Christmas celebrates the incarnation, or the birth of Jesus, on 25 December in most churches.

 Church

-Church refers to a building in which Christians worship.
-The term Church refers to the body or organisation of religious believers, such as the whole body of Christians.
-The term also refers to the clergy, such as priests or vicars, of that religious body.
+Christians worship in a church building.
+The term Church also refers to the body or organisation of religious believers, including all Christians, and the clergy, such as priests or vicars.

 Civil marriage